-Have you been told the CMA exam is easy?
-Or are you convinced that it is super hard?
+Do you know how to achieve a CMA exam passing score?
+Or how hard is the CMA exam?
+Or even how long it takes to pass the CMA exam?
 You don’t need to be uncertain.
-Instead, to help us understand the CMA exam difficulty, we can look at signs like the CMA exam pass rate.
-The latest CMA pass rates help us see how challenging the exam has been for past candidates.
-And with this information, you can get a better sense of how much you need to prepare to pass the CMA exam.
+Instead, to understand the CMA exam difficulty, we can analyze the CMA exam pass rate.
+After all, the 2022 and 2023 pass rates for the CMA exam suggest how challenging the exam has been for past candidates.
+And with this information, you can better understand how to pass the CMA exam.

-Doing analysis into the pass rate data we have for the CMA can help us determine patterns and also what factors contribute to these rates.
+Analyzing CMA pass rate data can help us determine what factors contribute to these rates.
 Unfortunately, we only have regional CMA exam passing rates up to October 2015.
+(The ICMA no longer releases a breakdown of CMA pass rates by country.)
 But I think this information can still be helpful.
-So, I’ve retained this breakdown of the CMA exam pass rates breakdown by region and part.
+So, I’ve retained this breakdown of the CMA exam pass rate by region and part.

 Source: SF Magazine (Sep 2016)

-Now, we can analyze the Part 1 and Part 2 performances in more detail.
+Now, let’s analyze the Part 1 and Part 2 worldwide performances in more detail.

-For this 4-year period, the worldwide CMA exam pass rate was a rather scary 31%-35%.
-That’s very low in comparison with other exams.
+For this 4-year period, the worldwide CMA exam pass rate was rather scary at 31%-35%.
+That’s very low in comparison with other exams, like the CPA Exam.
 But, if you exclude the Middle East, the statistics look much better.
-These stats show us the Middle East scored significantly lower in pass rates when compared to other parts of the world.
+These stats show us that candidates from the Middle East scored significantly lower compared to other parts of the world.

 Consequently, the charts make it quite obvious that if your native language is English or you have a chance to learn English in your country (notably Europe, and to a lesser extent, Asia), you have a higher chance of passing.
-Another reason the Middle East could have lower scores is that they lack the same resources for study materials.
-Many candidates from the Middle East use local study courses that could be out of date.
+Another reason the Middle East could have lower scores is that they lack the resources for study materials available in other parts of the world.
+For example, many candidates from the Middle East use local study courses that could be out of date.
 When the study materials are not high quality, it reflects in the pass rates of those taking the course.

 The CMA exam tends to have wordy and complex questions that could be a challenge for those with slightly weaker English language comprehension skills.
-Also, the CMA exam comprises not only multiple-choice questions but also an essay section that human examiners grade.
+After all, the CMA exam includes not only multiple-choice questions but also an essay section that human examiners grade.
 This essay section weighs heavily on your ability to read and write English.
 If you are not a native English speaker, this is one part of the exam you may want to give extra attention to when studying.

 In light of this, international candidates should, therefore, practice English writing as part of their exam preparations.